 US judge removed from cases after emails to return to bench

-A federal judge who was removed from hearing all his criminal cases last summer as he was presiding over two of Illinois' highest profile cases will be allowed to start hearing criminal cases again in September.
+A federal judge who was removed from hearing criminal cases last summer as he was presiding over two of Illinois' highest-profile cases will be resuming all his duties in September.

 The (Champaign) News-Gazette reports that a judicial panel admonished Judge Colin Bruce for exchanging emails with a U.S. attorney's office employee about one of his trials but concluded his decision-making on the bench wasn't affected.